-Also, for easy recognition of Euroclassification, in addition to CE-marked labelling, Leviton is colour coding copper cabling.
-Our unique colour coding simplifies visual inspections and allows for easy verification of CPR classification.
+Also, for easy recognition of Euroclassification, in addition to CE-marked labelling, Leviton is color coding copper cabling.
+Our unique color coding simplifies visual inspections and allows for easy verification of CPR classification.
 This helps avoid mislabelling or mixing old cable stock.
-More colour coding information will soon be released.
+More color coding information will soon be released.

 Trade within the EU has traditionally come up against a number of technical barriers, as each country has its own national standards and testing protocols.
 CPR’s streamlined set of standards was developed in consultation with members of the EEA to create a straightforward means to buy and sell construction products used in building and civil engineering projects.

 The CE mark shows that a construction product is fit for purpose.
 It’s recognised throughout the EEA and represents a harmonised approach to setting and enforcing standards.
 CE-marked construction products meet seven basic requirements.